felko/neuron-mode/README.md

   - `'hash`: generates an unique 32 bit UUID (default behavior of neuron)
   - `'date`: generates an ID based on the date of creation
   - `'prompt`: asks for the ID when creating a new zettel
+  - a function: generate a custom ID based on the zettel title. (not recommended for actual knowledge based zettelkastens but might be useful for e.g. slugging the titles for documentations) The function has to generate a valid neuron ID.
 - `neuron-default-tags` (default: `nil`) \
   A list of tags to add to zettels when they are created.
 This does not affect daily notes. \